Get tickets

 • Staff in this position use and/or operate a hand-held radio for communication

-Interested candidates should send a resume and letter of interest to dpires@icaboston.org.
-When applying, please include “Visitor Assistant” in the subject line.
+Interested candidates should send a letter of interest and resume to dpires@icaboston.org.
+When applying include “Visitor Assistant” in the subject line of the email.

 The ICA is located at 25 Harbor Shore Drive, Boston, and is accessible by public transportation (Red and Silver Line).